Skip to main content

 Explanation:

-• The root() function finds the value of x where the equation equals zero.
+• The root() function searches for the value of x where the function output equals zero — the mathematical root.

 Want to learn more?